junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 3. Some people don't like aggressive Atmos mixes (these people do exist), leading to conservative mixes being most agreeable subset
 4. Not enough stem separation, especially for older movies.
 Though you can still move the whole bed up.
 Some reviewers may even hear things others don't
 5. Effort.
 It needs to be a team effort from the start of the movie to use Atmos effectively, not an afterthought on one dude.
 Also, some people think consumers won't listen in Atmos.
 The result is some bad mixes, at least in part.
 Like "The Lion King" (1994) " Scar's Be Prepared in chapter eight is a scene that seems like an ideal time for some spacial adds to the top that never really materialize with any overhead prominence" in a review from [blu-ray](https://www.blu-ray.com/movies/The-Lion-King-4K-Blu-ray/217393/#Review), or Back to the Future [others have claimed](https://www.avsforum.com/threads/back-to-the-future-ultra-hd-blu-ray-review.3170351/#post-60174382) .
 But [John Wick 2](https://www.youtube.com/watch?v=Nx4vve3UGUg) and [Mission Impossible, I assume fallout](https://www.youtube.com/watch?v=pOI0T15d4R) are apparently examples of good mixes.
+6. Cinema mixing rooms have all speakers above you, so the presence or absence of height activity is harder to detect.

 ### You will get the same experience at the cinema regardless of system
 FALSE.
 As most movies are now mixed in Atmos, others may be conversions.
 The Dolby Atmos Renderer was limited to 7.1.2 in the past so other presentations such as DTS-X, Auro-3D, and IMAX will be inferior conversions.
 As of V3.5, it can now output 7.1.4 (and a few others) so a bit better, but still not perfect.